openpnp/openpnp/Panelization.md

 Panelizing is the process of taking a single board design, and replicating it in X and/or Y directions.
 Assembly houses prefer panelized designs because it lets you take a small board with a few parts and turn it into a large panel with lots of parts, thus minimizing the time related to board changeover.

+## Panelization Limits
+In the current release, it is expected that there is a single board loaded in the job.
+It's not possible to have several PCB loaded in the job, and panelize just one of the PCB or all of the PCB.
+You must have a job loaded with a single PCB loaded.

+## Panelization Attributes

 The image below shows a panelized design.
 There are a few key features readily visible on this panel.
 First, the panel is a 3x3 configuration--there are 3 rows of the design and 3 columns of the design.
 Second, note that lower left left and upper right have fiducials.
 As with fiducials on a single PCB, fiducials here help the PNP machine orient the board and determine if any rotation is present.
 In the image below, it's clear that the image is rotated.
 This was done for testing.

 ![](https://cloud.githubusercontent.com/assets/24760857/24583526/f4908b70-1701-11e7-8f6c-890540e15435.png)